liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

 **What is Mercurial?**

-Well.
-From this [Bitbucket support](https://confluence.atlassian.com/get-started-with-bitbucket/mercurial-setup-860009660.html) webpage I found that it is a DVCS that transfers code between your local system and Bitbucket Cloud.
+It is a DVCS that transfers code between your local system and Bitbucket Cloud.

 ---

 * OK, no problem.
-Let's intall Mercurial first, then using hg command to install export2graphlan from bitbucket cloud.
-Again, stucked at the first step ``cat /etc/apt/sources.list``
+Let's intall Mercurial following this documentation from [Bitbucket support](https://confluence.atlassian.com/get-started-with-bitbucket/mercurial-setup-860009660.html) , and then we can use ``hg`` command to install export2graphlan from bitbucket cloud.
+Again, got stucked at the first step ``cat /etc/apt/sources.list``.
+All right, I will just go to Mercurial website to download the source and install on beacon.
+It disappointed me because it does not have linux source.
+No problem, I can install it on my computer (Mac), however, Mercurial is written in Python (which means I also need to install pathon on my computer, and maybe other software that is needed for download pipeline)
+* Finally I give up with direct intallation of export2graphlan

+*HERE are my strategies*:
+1)
+2)